ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 -->

 ### Analyzing the Data
-Recalling your data analysis lesson, you recall learning about &ldquo;linearizing&rdquo; data, that is, making nonlinear data fit a straight line.
+From your data analysis lesson, you recall learning about &ldquo;linearizing&rdquo; data, that is, making nonlinear data fit a straight line.
 One method you used was changing the independent variable of your data, which works great when you have an idea about what the equation *should* look like.
 The other method you used was to take the logarithm of both *x* and *y* values, to plot them, and from that plot find the power of *x* (and/or *y*) and the proportionality constant in the original equation.

-In the following excercise, you are asked to use one of these techniques to accept or reject the hypotheses of Alpa and Beetuh.
+In the following exercise, you are asked to use one of these techniques to accept or reject the hypotheses of Alpa and Beetuh.

 ::: Exercise
 ** Option 1: Independent Variable **
-1. Using the data from Part 2, make a table of $L^{2/3},L^{1/2}$ and $T$.
-Make two plots Plot $\rm log_{10}(Length)$ on the independent axis, and $T$ on the dependent axis.
+1. Using the data from Part 2, make a table of $L^{2/3}$, $L^{1/2}$ and $T$.
+Make two plots &ndash; one of $T$ vs. $L^{2/3}$, and one of  $T$ vs. $L^{1/2}$.
+Plot $L$ (raised to whichever power) on the independent axis, and $T$ on the dependent axis. **Hint: Convert length measurements to meters.**

 ::: Question
 a) What are the values of the slopes of these lines?
-What are their significance?
+What is their significance?

 b) What are the *y*-intercepts of these lines?
-What are their significance?
+What is their significance?

-c) Based on the appearance of these graphs, which do you think most accurately captures the data?
-Give a detailed explanation of your reasoning
+c) Based on the appearance of these graphs, which do you think more accurately captures the data?
+Give a detailed explanation of your reasoning.
 :::

 The relationship between the period and length can be expressed: